SetLoop – iterator plugin for Nuke

 June 2017, updated September 2020

-SetLoop is a toolset for Nuke that I made, it can loop a set of nodes a certain amount of times!
+SetLoop is a toolset for Nuke that can loop a set of nodes!

 It copies the nodes you place between StartLoop and EndLoop inside the group EndLoop, and reconnects them properly.

-There are many more features to it which, combined, make this an actually functional node iterator that can render fractals (like the Mandelbrot and the Julia Set) and animated reaction diffusion entirely in Nuke.
+There are many more features to it which, combined, make this a functional node iterator that can render fractals (like Mandelbrot and the Julia Set) and reaction diffusion, entirely in Nuke.

 Both 2D and 3D nodes can be looped: